DorkHelmet/rankingsystems/README.md

 ## Glicko

-Glicko was designed as an improvment to ELO, the math is more complicated, but what it introduces is a variable called $RD$ Rating Deviation, to track how active a player is and how this might make their rating deviate away from the actual number.
-Its adding variability over time.
+Glicko was designed as an improvement to ELO.
+The math is more complicated, but what it introduces is a variable called $RD$ Rating Deviation, to track how active a player is and how this might make their rating deviate away from the actual number.
+It's adding variability over time.
 This translates to less variability in ratings gained/lost for players that play more regularly and are generally more active.
 For unrated players, or people that play rarely the rating jumps can be significant, this is done in an attempt to faster find the correct level of the player.
-One other big differences vs ELO is that ratings are not a zero sum, e.g. winner and loose will not gain/loose the same number of rating points, this is all related to the rating variablity.
+One other big differences vs ELO is that ratings are not a zero sum, e.g. winner and loose will not gain/loose the same number of rating points, this is all related to the rating variability.

 for an easy overview of the glicko system: https://www.englishchess.org.uk/wp-content/uploads/2012/04/The_Glicko_system_for_beginners1.pdf